isciences/wsim/docs/working/scripts/wsim_composite.rst

 ``deficit_cause``
     a coded variable indicating which of the deficit variables was responsible for the composite deficit indicator value ``both``
-    the greater magnitude of ``surplus`` and ``deficit``, whenever both of these indicators have a magnitude higher than a specified threshold
+    the greater magnitude of ``surplus`` and ``deficit``, whenever both of these indices have a magnitude higher than a specified threshold

 Usage is as follows: